RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab12.md

 * Switch to the Developer console (from the upper-left corner navigation) and click the "+Add" button and choose the "Container Image" tile
 ![Developer Console Add](images/developer_console_add.png)

-* Choose the "Image Stream tag from internal registry" and choose the "<user#>-dev" project in the Projects dropdown, then choose the `tekton-tasks` in the ImageStreams (which is pre-populated because we created that image stream in the previous stage) and the `latest` tag from the Tag dropdown.
+* Choose the "Image Stream tag from internal registry" and choose the "%username%-dev" project in the Projects dropdown, then choose the `tekton-tasks` in the ImageStreams (which is pre-populated because we created that image stream in the previous stage) and the `latest` tag from the Tag dropdown.
 Leave the default and hit the `Create` button
 ![Developer Console Deploy Image](images/developer_console_image_from_intreg.png)

 The UI redirects to the `Topology` screen where we can see the application start very quickly.